This post may feature affiliate links. Please read our disclosure policy.

 - 3 tablespoons refined coconut oil ($0.42)

 - To begin, soak the almonds in room temperature water for about 10-12 hours, or overnight.
-Then, drain the nuts and remove their skins (they should come off easily).

 - Place the almonds in a high-speed blender or food processor with vinegar, nutritional yeast, and salt.
-Pulse together until the mixture is crumbly (stopping to scrape down the sides a few times).
+Blend until no large chunks remain, scraping down the sides throughout.
+Set aside.

 - Add the agar mixture to your blender, then the coconut oil.
-Blend everything together for another 1-2 minutes, or until similar in texture to ricotta.
+Blend everything together for another 1-2 minutes, or until the texture is similar to ricotta.
 Taste and adjust salt as needed (cotija cheese is traditionally quite salty).

 - The blend time will vary depending on the quality of the blender or food processor you’re using.